front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 Alright, that's nice in theory, but how does it translate in practice?
-We'll try to get a bit more tangible by creating a UI component needed for adding a Reinsurance Banner in a page.
+We'll try to get a bit more tangible by creating a UI component needed for adding a Reinsurance Banner in a page similar to the following mockup.

 ![The reinsurance banner that we will implement](assets/reinsurance.jpg)